ErikaMalpa/OOP-2016-Assignment1/README.md

 How my assignment works:

+I highly recommend you wear headphones for the ambience!

 1. There are 6 circle buttons that is blue.
     - 1. Will be the "laser".
     - 2. Will show a pise chart which shows the user's "storage".